 If the parsing fails, we can catch the error and process it higher up.
 The error thrown will give us details about what attributes failed validation and we can act accordingly.

-The added bonus of using the the .parse()
+The bonus of using the .parse()

 function from zod